mcblacksea/xamarin-samples/README.md

 # xamarin-samples
 ___

-Repository with Xamarin code from different public GitHub repositories provided by different authors.
+Repository with Xamarin samples from numerous of public GitHub repositories created by different authors.
 Thanks people for doing this!